|

 The early 80's saw the rise of a new, but short lived phenomenon - the appearance of cross-dressing pop stars.
 While the men were trying the look like women, the reverse also applied - although it wasn't as wide spread.

-Boy George was probably the first 80's performer to popularise cross-dressing which saw a momentary peak in 1983.
+Boy George was probably the first 80's performer to popularise the gender bender style which saw a momentary peak in 1983.
 Marilyn soon followed, but in an effort to become a more serious performer, he dropped the frock and quickly fell into the fickle 80's fashion abyss.
 Around the time of Boy George's rise, Annie Lennox also appeared in Sweet Dreams - sporting a short orange haircut and male suit.
-While this fad seem to disappear by late 84, a momentarily resurgence of the cross-dressing appeared in 1985 with Dead or Alive.
+While this fad seem to disappear by late 84, a momentarily resurgence of the gender benders appeared in 1985 with Dead or Alive.

 So what triggered this apparent rise and fall?
 The most likely explanation comes from the high rotation of gimmicks and fads in the early 80s.
-Cross-dressing was not an 80s invention and many performers of the 70s also experimented with this type of image - particularly the glam rockers.
+Gender bender fashion was not an 80s invention and many performers of the 70s also experimented with this type of image - particularly the glam rockers.
 However, the transient nature of the early 80's fashion allowed the momentary creation of new styles.
-Another contributing factor is likely to be the increasing impact of music video clips on the public - for the first time pop stars were reaching a TV audience 24 hours a day instead of through occasional and often brief appearances on hour long shows that appeared once on TV once a week.
+Another contributing factor is likely to be the increasing impact of music video clips on the public - for the first time pop stars were reaching a TV audience 24 hours a day instead of through occasional and often brief appearances on hour-long pop shows that appeared once on TV once a week.
+This ability to break away from sanitised TV allowed many performers to adopt gender bender outfits.
+Annie Lennox shocked many people with her stark manly look in Sweet Dreams.

 |